AlbertWhite/react-demos/README.md

 - multiple useState can be grouped into a reducer if they manage the same problem.
 - The returned cleanup function will run when the component unmount.
 - The problem of [component state is set even though the component got already unmounted](https://www.robinwieruch.de/react-warning-cant-call-setstate-on-an-unmounted-component/)

+## demo41

+ReduxConnect:

+1. delay containers rendering until some async actions are happening.
+2. stores your data to redux state and connect your loaded data to your container.

 ## other